aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/formulas/_index.md

 We can have some user defined formulas that we want to include as an excel add-in.
 When setting the cell.Formula function built-in functions work fine however there is a need to set the custom functions or formulas using the add-in functions.

-Aspose.Cells provides features to register add in functions using [**Worksheets.registerAddInFunction()**](https://reference.aspose.com/cells/nodejs-cpp/worksheetcollection/methods/registeraddinfunction/index).
+Aspose.Cells provides features to register add in functions using [**Worksheets.registerAddInFunction(string, string, boolean)**](https://reference.aspose.com/cells/nodejs-cpp/worksheetcollection/#registerAddInFunction-string-string-boolean-).
 Afterwards when we set cell.Formula = anyFunctionFromAddIn, the output Excel file contains the calculated value from the AddIn function.

 Following XLAM file shall be downloaded for registering the add in function in the below sample code.
 Similarly the output file "test_udf.xlsx" can be downloaded to check the output.